-Continue to increase the number of state-of-the-art digital hearing aids available in the HALB inventory, in order to serve the target population.
+Continue to increase the number of state-of-the-art digital hearing aids available in the HALB inventory, in order to serve the expanded age range.
 A portion of the HALB's inventory of hearing aids will be replaced with digital hearing aids with current technology.

-Progress Update (January 1, 2015- December 31, 2015):
+Progress Update (January 1, 2016- December 31, 2016):

 In January 2014 twenty (20) new digital Behind-The-Ear (BTE) hearing aids were purchased and added to the existing HALB inventory.
 When these hearing aids are returned by the family, they are sent to the manufacturer for repair and refurbishing.
+During this time period no new hearing aids were purchased.